Where to Stay in Dubai First Time: 8 BEST Areas

 See more:

-Overall, Downtown is the best area to stay in Dubai because it is home to many city’s most iconic attractions and it is hub of restaurants, shopping, downtown is the heart of modern Dubai.
+Personally, I recommend Downtown Dubai as the best overall location in Dubai for first-timers because it is home to many city’s most iconic attractions and it is hub of restaurants, shopping, downtown is the heart of modern Dubai.

 Leave a Comment